1031nice/algorithm/README.md

     component_count = 0

     for r in 0 until rows:
-        for c 0 until cols:
+        for c in 0 until cols:
             if grid[r][c] == 1 and not visited:
                 component_count += 1
                 dfs(grid, visited, r, c)